-Medicaid and NCHC shall cover hematopoietic stem cell and bone marrow transplantation for non-Hodgkin's lymphoma in the following situations:
+Medicaid and NCHC shall cover hematopoietic stem cell transplantation for non-Hodgkin lymphoma in the following situations:

-- a.
-For beneficiaries with non-Hodgkin's lymphoma (NHL) B-cell subtypes considered aggressive (except mantle cell lymphoma), either allogeneic hematopoietic stem cell transplantation (HSCT) using a myeloablative conditioning regimen or autologous HSCT may be considered medically necessary: - 1. as salvage therapy for beneficiaries who do not achieve a complete remission (CR) after first-line treatment (induction) with a full course of standard-dose chemotherapy; - 2. to achieve or consolidate a CR for those in a chemosensitive first or subsequent relapse; or - 3. to consolidate a first CR in beneficiaries with diffuse large B-cell lymphoma, with an age adjusted International Prognostic Index score that predicts a high- or high-intermediate risk of relapse. - b.
+a.
+For beneficiaries with non-Hodgkin lymphoma (NHL) B-cell subtypes considered aggressive (except mantle cell lymphoma), either allogeneic hematopoietic stem cell transplantation (HSCT) using a myeloablative conditioning regimen or autologous HSCT:

+- 1. as salvage therapy for beneficiaries who do not achieve a complete remission (CR) after first-line treatment (induction) with a full course of standard-dose chemotherapy; - 2. to achieve or consolidate a CR for those in a chemosensitive first or subsequent relapse; or - 3. to consolidate a first CR in beneficiaries with diffuse large B-cell lymphoma, with an age adjusted International Prognostic Index score that predicts a high- or high-intermediate risk of relapse. - b.
 For patients with mantle cell lymphoma: - 1.
-Autologous HSCT may be considered medically necessary to consolidate a first remission. - 2.
-Allogeneic HSCT, myeloablative or reduced-intensity conditioning, may be considered medically necessary as salvage therapy. - c.
-For patients with NHL B-cell subtypes considered indolent, either allogeneic HSCT using a myeloablative conditioning regimen or autologous HSCT may be considered medically necessary: - 1. as salvage therapy for beneficiaries who do not achieve CR after first-line treatment (induction) with a full course of standard-dose chemotherapy; or

-- 2. to achieve or consolidate CR for those in a first or subsequent chemosensitive relapse, whether or not their lymphoma has undergone transformation to a higher grade. - d.
-Reduced-intensity conditioning allogeneic HSCT may be considered medically necessary as a treatment of NHL in beneficiaries who meet criteria for an allogeneic HSCT but who do not qualify for a myeloablative allogeneic HSCT (refer to Policy Guidelines). - e.
-For beneficiaries with peripheral T-cell lymphoma: - 1.
-Autologous HSCT may be considered medically necessary to consolidate a first complete remission in high-risk peripheral T-cell lymphoma. (refer to Policy Guidelines) - 2.
-Autologous or allogeneic HSCT (myeloablative or reduced-intensity conditioning) may be considered medically necessary as salvage therapy.
+Autologous HSCT to consolidate a first remission; or - 2.
+Allogeneic HSCT, myeloablative or reduced-intensity conditioning as salvage therapy. - c.
+For patients with NHL B-cell subtypes considered indolent, either allogeneic HSCT using a myeloablative conditioning regimen or autologous HSCT: - 1. as salvage therapy for beneficiaries who do not achieve CR after first-line treatment (induction) with a full course of standard-dose chemotherapy; or - 2. to achieve or consolidate CR for those in a first or subsequent chemosensitive relapse, whether or not their lymphoma has undergone transformation to a higher grade. - d.
+Reduced-intensity conditioning allogeneic HSCT may be considered medically necessary as a treatment of NHL in beneficiaries who meet criteria for an allogeneic HSCT but who do not qualify for a myeloablative allogeneic HSCT (refer to Subsection 3.2.4 Policy Guidelines). - e.
+For beneficiaries with mature T-cell or NK-cell (peripheral T-cell) neoplasms: - 1.
+Autologous HSCT to consolidate a first complete remission in high-risk subtypes (refer to Subsection 3.2.4 Policy Guidelines); or - 2.
+Autologous or allogeneic HSCT (myeloablative or reduced-intensity conditioning) as salvage therapy. - f.
+Donor lymphocyte infusion (DLI) (refer to Section 1.6) is considered medically necessary and, therefore, covered following allogeneic hematopoietic stem cell transplantation (HSCT) that is medically necessary for the treatment of NHL that has relapsed or is refractory, to prevent relapse in the setting of a high risk of relapse, or to convert an individual from mixed to full donor chimerism.
+Note: Small lymphocytic lymphoma (SLL) may be considered a node-based variant of chronic lymphocytic leukemia (CLL) and is considered separately in clinical coverage policy 11A-16 Hematopoietic Stem-Cell Transplantation for CLL and SLL.